vporton/future-contracts/docs/Calculations.md

 ## Calculations

-Let `C` be an amount of some collateral on our contract, and `M` be the size of a market (that is the sum of all tokens of this market).
+Let `C` be an amount of some collateral on our contract, and `M` be the size of a market (that is the sum of all conditional tokens of this market).

 So, a user with `m` conditional with `s` score would receive `C*s*m/M` collateral after the oracle finishes.